 Question | Follow-Up |

-1. What is your school’s mission and philosophy? | – How is your mission and vision integrated into a typical school day?– What are the school’s biggest achievements? |
+1. What is your school’s mission and philosophy? | How is your mission and vision integrated into a typical school day?
+What are the school’s biggest achievements? |

-3. What does the average class size look like?What is the student-to-teacher ratio? | – What does your yearly faculty turnover look like?
-Why do you think they leave early?– What kind of skills and talent do you look for when hiring the staff?– What are your teacher’s qualifications, and how do you support their professional development?– How do you measure a student’s individual progress? |
+3. What does the average class size look like?What is the student-to-teacher ratio? | What does your yearly faculty turnover look like?
+If staff leave early, why do they choose to do so?
+What kind of experience do you look for when hiring?
+Are your teachers OCT qualified?
+How do you support their professional development?
+How do you measure a student’s individual progress? |

-4. Do you have a homework policy? | – How much homework do you give children every day?– Do students have a balanced academic-social life?– What are your school’s operational hours? |
+4. Do you have a homework policy? | How much homework do you give children every day?
+Do students have a balanced academic-social life? |

-5. What kind of extracurricular activities does the school offer? | – Are there enough programs for sports, clubs, and community service? |
+5. What kind of extracurricular activities does the school offer? | Are there enough programs for sports, clubs, and community service?
+What experiences are not represented/available here? |

-7. What type of specialty programs and classes does the school offer? | – Can you elaborate on the facilities available in the school?– Do you have before- and after-school care for working parents? |
+7. What type of specialty programs and classes does the school offer? | Can you elaborate on the facilities available in the school?
+Do you have before- and after-school care for working parents?
+What field trips have taken place this year?
+How does your school create connections between community and school? |

-8. How does the school support a student’s weaknesses and strengths? | – What kind of initiatives does the school undertake to help students with emotional, academic, or social issues? |
+8. How does the school support a student’s weaknesses and strengths? | What kind of initiatives does the school undertake to help students with emotional, academic, or social issues?
+How are special education needs supported?
+What staff are available for guidance counselling & support? |

-9. Does the school have a Gifted program? | – How do you differentiate learning for a Gifted child? |
+9. Does the school have a Gifted program? | How do you differentiate learning for a Gifted child? |

-10. How does the school tackle behavioral issues? | – What kind of anti-bullying policy does the school have? |
+10. How does the school tackle behavioral issues? | What kind of anti-bullying policy does the school have?
+How have you dealt with bullying in the past?
+How will I know my teen will be safe at this school?
+How do you plan for and practice emergency lockdown drills? |

 11. Does the school offer any financial aid?
-What is the cost of tuition? | – How much does the uniform cost?– Are there any kind of additional costs for extracurriculars?– Do you provide free-of-cost transportation services? |
+What is the cost of tuition? | How much does the uniform cost?
+Are there any kind of additional costs for extracurriculars?
+Do you provide free-of-cost transportation services?
+What bursaries and scholarships are available? |

-12. How involved are parents in the school? | – What kind of activities do you have in which parents can take part? |
+12. How involved are parents in the school? | What kind of activities do you have in which parents can take part?
+What role does your parent council have in school operations?
+How are parents informed of student progress beyond the traditional report card?
+How do parents contact the school if there is concern? |

 Wrapping Up